wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/help.sh

+_Note how you don't need to install or configure anything.
+A small amount of bootstrapping code will ensure you have the correct version of iwant serving your build wishes._

 As this is the first wish, it forces the iwant bootstrapper to bootstrap iwant and generate more wishes.
 Use tab again and issue the next wish:

     as-iwant-demo-developer/with/bash/iwant/side-effect/eclipse-settings/effective